-- (iii)(iv) Unless otherwise agreed in writing by the responsible authority and the Head, Transport for Victoria, within 12 months of the cessation of the use of road and rail works in the Infrastructure Area, the approved DTMP required by clause 6.4.5(m) must be implemented, and any other necessary remedial works required for permanent roads to meet relevant standards carried out, at no cost to, and to the satisfaction of, the responsible authority and the Head, Transport Victoria. - (iv)(v) An estimate of the cost of the works required to be undertaken in the approved DTMP must be prepared by a suitably qualified engineer and/or quantity surveyor, to the satisfaction of the responsible authority and the Head, Transport Victoria. - (v)(vi) The provision to the each relevant Responsible Road Authority of a bond or bank guarantee, for the purpose of securing satisfactory completion of the works required by the approved DTMP that relate to infrastructure that is the responsibility of that Responsible Road Authority. - (vi)(vii) The bank guarantee or bond required by clause 6.4.5(n)(vi)(v) must be for the amount calculated in accordance with clause 6.4.5(n)(v)(iv) for the relevant works, plus a 20% contingency, with the amount indexed in accordance with any index to the satisfaction of the Head, Transport for Victoria on 1 July each year, and the bank guarantee or bond maintained at the indexed amount.
-The bond or bank guarantee (or any replacement bond or bank guarantee) must be in place for a sufficient time to ensure that the works required by the approved DTMP are completed to the satisfaction of the relevant Responsible Road Authority.
+- (iv) Unless otherwise agreed in writing by the responsible authority and the Head, Transport for Victoria, within 12 months of the cessation of the use of road and rail works in the Infrastructure Area, the approved DTMP required by clause 6.4.5(m) must be implemented, and any other necessary remedial works required for permanent roads to meet relevant standards carried out, at no cost to, and to the satisfaction of, the responsible authority and the Head, Transport Victoria. - (v) An estimate of the cost of the works required to be undertaken in the approved DTMP must be prepared by a suitably qualified engineer and/or quantity surveyor, to the satisfaction of the responsible authority and the Head, Transport Victoria. - (vi) The provision to each relevant Responsible Road Authority of a bond or bank guarantee, for the purpose of securing satisfactory completion of the works required by the approved DTMP that relate to infrastructure that is the responsibility of that Responsible Road Authority. - (vii) The bank guarantee or bond required by clause 6.4.5(n)(vi) must be for the amount calculated in accordance with clause 6.4.5(n)(v) for the relevant works, plus a 20% contingency, with the amount indexed in accordance with any index to the satisfaction of the Head, Transport for Victoria on 1 July each year, and the bank guarantee or bond maintained at the indexed amount.
+The bond or bank guarantee (or any replacement bond or bank guarantee) must be in place for a sufficient time to ensure that the works required by the approved DTMP are completed to the satisfaction of the relevant Responsible Road Authority. - (viii) The relevant Responsible Road Authority may call upon the bank guarantee or bond provided under clauses 6.4.5(n)(vi) in the event of default under clause 6.4.5(n)(iv) to the extent required to remedy the default, and may arrange for the works referred to in 6.4.5(n)(iv) to be undertaken by the relevant Responsible Road Authority or on its behalf. - (ix) Payment of all reasonable costs and expenses incurred by the responsible authority and the Head, Transport for Victoria for the preparation, execution and review of the agreement(s). - 6.4.6.
+The approved TTMP must be implemented to the satisfaction of and at no cost to the responsible authority and the Head, Transport for Victoria.

-(viii) The relevant Responsible Road Authority may call upon the bank guarantee or bond provided under clauses 6.4.5(n)(vi)(v) in the event of default under clause 6.4.5(n)(iv)(iii) to the extent required to remedy the default, and may arrange for the works referred to in 6.4.5(n)(iv)(iii) to be undertaken by the relevant Responsible Road Authority or on its behalf.
+and review of the agreement(s).

-(viii)(ix) Payment of all reasonable costs and expenses incurred by the responsible authority and the Head, Transport for Victoria for the preparation, execution and review of the agreement(s).
 Commented [A4]: It is intended that this decommissioning bond will cover costs associated with works to public roads and rail.
 It is not intended to cover the cost of decommissioning the private haul road itself (apart from crossings over public roads).